What is Homeowners Insurance and Do I Need it in NYC?

 Personal Liability

-Homeowners insurance also covers the loss or theft of your possessions, as well as harm to others.
+Homeowners insurance also covers the loss or theft of your possessions and harm to others.

 But the most important thing about having insurance is that it covers leakage and overflows from bathtubs, sinks, and toilets that cause damage to your neighbor’s property.

-In fact, coverage of overflow is necessary when you are living in an apartment building and there’s an apartment below you.
+Overflow coverage is necessary when living in an apartment building with an apartment below you.

-The most common damage is when there’s an overflow in your apartment that causes water damage to the ceiling of the neighbor below you.
+The most common damage is when an overflow in your apartment causes water damage to the ceiling of the neighbor below you.

 Will My Valuables Be Covered Under Home Insurance?

-If you own priceless possessions or exorbitantly expensive things like fine jewelry, antiques, vintage or designer clothes, or fine art, your insurance will not cover the full cost of these items.
+Suppose you own priceless possessions or expensive things like fine jewelry, antiques, vintage or designer clothes, or fine art.
+In that case, your insurance will not cover the total cost of these items.

 Here, the solution would be to up your home insurance by paying extra to put your valuables on an itemized schedule or even purchase a separate policy if you want your de Kooning to be fully insured.

-You can also purchase a rider, which is an insurance policy provision that adds benefits to or amends the terms of a basic homeowners insurance policy.
+You can also purchase a rider, an insurance policy provision that adds benefits to or amends the terms of a basic homeowners insurance policy.

-Although you’ll be hit with an additional cost, most riders are low in cost because they involve very little underwriting.
+Although you’ll be hit with an additional cost, most riders are low in charge because they involve minimal underwriting.

 Is My Pet Covered By Homeowners Insurance?

-Your liability insurance will cover your dog if he or she bites someone that results in an injury.
+Your liability insurance will cover your dog if he or she bites someone, resulting in an injury.

-As long as you notify your insurance that Fido is a member of your family, you’ll be fine.
+You'll be fine if you notify your insurance that Fido is a family member.

 But damages caused by your dog aren’t covered, such as if it chews on your furniture or damages someone else’s property.